 Everybody charges more because insurers negotiate prices and pay far less than actual costs, which means that hospitals have to charge more to be able to make a profit.

 This is why a 25 cent bandage is billed at around $9!

 Beneath all of the high prices, haggling and manipulation are the insurers that provide the coverage and decide who does, and who does not, get it.

 Health insurance companies want you to pay more for coverage so that you won't have to pay as much for the services and products you need, but in many cases, you end up paying anyhow because of the way they manipulate costs.

 It's a cruel practice that continues only because our government allows it.

 Will you contact your senator or congressman to demand that he say "no" to adding pre-existing conditions clauses into health care plans?

-In doing my research for this article, which was written on May 7, 2017, I referred to the following information:
+In doing my research for this article, which was written on May 7, 2017, I referred to the following information about pre-existing conditions: